marcianos/analyze-pdfs-for-esg-categories/README.md

 ## Executable file
-An executable file “ESG-Analysis” for the specified file structure has been generated and can be executed without compiling or changing the code.
+An executable file is placed as zip file in the ```executable``` folder.
+To use the given file structure without compiling or code changes unzip ```ESG-Analysis``` and run the executable.
+The executable file is not signed so you maybe need to adjust your system security settings or install python and pyinstaller and compile it on your own.

 ## Create executable file